LedgerHQ/cream-workshop/README.md

 ### II) Write
 The second goal of this workshop is to write on the blockchain by sending transactions.
 Try to implement `takeTurn`, `newGame`, `resignGame` and `claimWin`.

-If you brillantly completed those two steps, you should already be able to play a full game, choose your opponents carefully ! ;)
+If you brillantly completed those two steps, you should already be able to play fully play the game, choose your opponents carefully ! ;)

 ### III) Listen and react to events
 The final part of this workshop is to implement the `interactive` command.
 This command should allow you to play a whole game interactively, prompting you for your next move when it's your turn to play and showing your opponent's moves in real time.

 To achieve this you will have to subscribe to contract events.
-Those events could be found [here](https://mumbai.polygonscan.com/address/0x20deb5dbdee348d3c53b63c8e7e2263502dd5618#code#F1#L10)
+Those events definition can be found [here](https://mumbai.polygonscan.com/address/0x20deb5dbdee348d3c53b63c8e7e2263502dd5618#code#F1#L10)

 ## Resources
 - **Ethers JS V5** documentation: https://docs.ethers.io/